cedar: Optimized and Unified Machine Learning Input Data Pipelines: Related Work

+NVIDIA DALI~\cite{website:dali} and FusionFlow~\cite{vldb17:kim_fusionflow} use GPUs for input data processing.
+Revamper~\cite{atc21:lee_refurbish}, SHADE~\cite{fast23:khan_shade}, and iCACHE~\cite{hpca23:chen_icache} introduce optimizations that modify input data semantics (e.g., up-sampling) to improve model convergence and input data efficiency.
+RecD~\cite{mlsys23:zhao_recd} deduplicates recommendation datasets for input data processing efficiency. \systemname's extensibility allows it to easily adopt these engines and techniques alongside its current optimizations.

-\systemname supports arbitrary libraries and ML frameworks, including PyTorch and TensorFlow.
-It provides a similar programming interface to current frameworks, while additionally permitting users to express a simple set of constraints that unlock a rich set of reordering and caching optimizations. \systemname further provides an extensible \texttt{Optimizer}, which transparently applies powerful optimizations across backends.
+As discussed in Section~\ref{sec:optimizations_requirements}, \systemname addresses the key requirements that are not met by current input data systems -- systematic, context-aware, and general optimizations. \systemname provides an easy-to-use programming interface, supporting general ML frameworks and pipelines, that permits users to express a simple set of constraints that unlock a rich set of reordering and caching optimizations.
+Meanwhile, its \texttt{Optimizer} systematically applies a complex set of optimizations to improve performance, and its \texttt{Scaler} leverages these benefits to efficiently meet training demand.

-\textbf{ML Input Data Optimizations.} Cachew~\cite{atc22:graur_cachew}, built on top of tf.data, automatically scales the number of distributed workers for a given training job.
-Cachew also allows users to explicitly label permissible caching locations within the pipeline, automatically selecting the best one; however this API is incompatible with reordering.
-Plumber~\cite{mlsys22:kuchnik_plumber} can detect random operators by tracing tf.data graphs and automatically allocates resources for parallelism and caching, but is limited to a single node.
-DPP~\cite{isca22:zhao_dsi}, GoldMiner~\cite{sigmod23:zhao_goldminer}, tf.data~\cite{vldb14:murray_tfdata}, and tf.data service~\cite{socc23:audibert_tfdataservice} implement auto-scaling policies.

-CoorDL~\cite{vldb14:mohan_coordl}, OneAccess~\cite{hotcloud19:kakaraparthy_oneaccess}, Quiver~\cite{fast20:kumar_quiver}, and SiloD~\cite{eurosys23:zhao_silod} implement distributed caches for input data shared across training jobs.
-PRESTO~\cite{sigmod22:isenko_presto} is a profiling tool that determines the ideal location to cache.
-Revamper~\cite{atc21:lee_refurbish} caches partially-augmented data, reasoning about model accuracy.
-Similarly, SHADE~\cite{fast23:khan_shade} and iCACHE~\cite{hpca23:chen_icache} up-sample and cache useful training samples.
-Tectonic-Shift~\cite{atc23:zhao_tectonicshift} is a cache deployed at Meta for ML datasets.
-Various systems leverage specialized file types to improve I/O efficiency for ML datasets~\cite{website:nvtabular, website:petastorm, cidr23:vakharia_sharedfoundations, website:tfrecord}.
-NVIDIA DALI~\cite{website:dali} offloads certain input data operators onto GPUs.
-GoldMiner~\cite{sigmod23:zhao_goldminer} can balance operators between the input data pipeline and training step, offloading operators to the CPU or GPU, respectively.
-FastFlow~\cite{vldb16:um_fastflow} splits input data processing between local and remote workers at a coarse granularity, selecting from three candidate plans that perform reading, transformations, and batching locally or remotely.